-The effects on the net pension liability of changes in individual assumptions can be measured - for example, a 1 year increase in life expectancy would increase pension liabilities by c£3.6m.
-A change of +0.1% in the discount rate as applied at 31st March 2020 would reduce the pensions liability by c£2.0m.
+The effects on the net pension liability of changes in individual assumptions can be measured - for example, a 1 year increase in life expectancy would increase pension liabilities by c£4.6m.
+A change of +0.1% in the discount rate as applied at 31st March 2021 would reduce the pensions liability by c£2.2m.
 However, changes are complex because the different assumptions interact.
 Under current accounting rules, a change in the pension liability does not impact upon the net cost of the General Fund.

-Pension estimates for the reporting period were re-assessed as a result of the immediate impact of COVID-19 on markets in March 2020, being so close to the financial year-end.
+Pension estimates for the reporting period include the impact of COVID-19 on markets to March 2021.